terna/SLAPP/from2to3.md

     >>> f.__qualname__
     'f'

-    On a function defined in a class:
+Applied to a function defined in a class, the reply is:

     >>> class A():
 	        def m(self):